-Since its inception, the RFFSS has annually developed the recreational trout stocking strategy based on the available figures of production from the Pemberton Hatchery and the previous years stocking figures and locations.
+Since its inception, the Recreational Freshwater Fisheries Stakeholder Sub-Committee (RFFSS) annually developed the recreational trout stocking strategy based on the available figures of production from the Pemberton Freshwater Research Centre and the stocking figures and locations of previous years.

-It has been proposed that the translocation of trout for stocking in public water bodies for the purposes of recreational stocking will only be permitted within Category 2 and 3 river systems and dams.
-The following are examples of waters that fall under each of the categories described under Proposal 1.
+It is recommended that the translocation of trout for stocking in public water bodies for the purposes of recreational stocking will only be permitted within Category 2 and 3 river systems and dams.
+No private dams should be stocked in any category one catchments.
+Private dams in category two or three areas may be stocked, subject to approval.

+The following are examples of waters that fall under each of the categories described under Recommendation 1.

-4.2.1.1 Category 1 - Closed Waters
+3.2.1.1 Category 1 - Closed Waters